 Note: Since we are the "maintainer" of this source code while we compile it, we will keep it in ~/src.
-Source code installed by your distribution will be installed in /usr/src, while source code intended for use by multiple users is usually installed in /usr/local/src.
+Source code installed by your distribution will be installed in /usr/src, while source code we maintain that's intended for use by multiple users is usually installed in /usr/local/src.